ibm-cloud-docs/vpc/block_storage_is_create.md

 | Encryption | Encryption with IBM-managed keys is enabled by default on all volumes. |
 {: caption="Table 2.
 Values for defining a block storage volume" caption-side="top"}

 Do you prefer to create block storage volumes by using the CLI?
-For information, see [Creating block storage volumes by using the CLI](/docs/vpc?topic=vpc-creating-block-storage-cli).
+For more information, see [Creating block storage volumes by using the CLI](/docs/vpc?topic=vpc-creating-block-storage-cli).
 {: tip}

 ## Next steps